trustwallet/developer/assets/merging-fee.md

 When the `merge-fee-bot` detects payment, it automatically places an Accept review on the PR.
 This is a precondition for merge.
-But merging is not automatic, it is done by the maintainers.
+But merging is currently not automatic, it is done by the maintainers.

-**I just need to make an urgent fix / just change existing info / etc. -- Can you do it without a payment?**

-In justified cases, we may waive the payment requirement.
-Make sure to communicate the justification clearly in the PR.

 **I have forgot to set a memo in my transfer**

-We warned you not to forget!
-But if you did, don't worry -- write down this fact in a comment in the PR, together with the TX hash, and we will check manually.
+You know crypto, how transactions are final and irreversible.
+We warned, provided QR code with memo, sorry.
+Pay again with correct memo.

 **If you decide not to merge my PR, do I get my payment back?**

-It depends on the situation.
-If the PR has to be repeated for some technical reason, the payment can be reused for the second PR.
-If the rejection is due to some mutually agreed reason, we send the payment back.
+If a PR is rejected, it must have a reason.
+Double check the contribution guide before paying.
+The fee is for processing a pull request, not necessarily merging it.